 Banking Sense's mission is to enrich readers' lives through personal finance tips.
 They provide a daily blog post on every personal finance topic: from mortgages to auto insurance to saving for college, and more.

 What do you get when you combine an award-winning journalist and a 10,001 Ways to Live Large on a small budget 332 cheapskate?
 The most informative and dogged bargain hunter, of course!
 Julia Scott promises to bring you the best bargains without ever accepting money from businesses to blog about their products.
 While Julia is great at tracking deals all over the world, she has a special knack for finding terrific bargains in Southern California.

-Jim’s a twenty-something recent university grad who entered the “real world” and found that college life was a lot more fun and a lot less stressful.
-Jim claims he is only a “personal finance novice struggling to understand some pretty complex and confusing topics.”
+Jim’s a thirty-something father of two who who still sometimes almost kind of misses college life (not really, but it was a lot of fun and less stressful).
+Jim claims he is only a "personal finance novice struggling to understand some pretty complex and confusing topics."
 But he is just being modest, as Jim is one of the nicest and most informative personal finance bloggers.
 After reading a couple of his posts you can’t help but root for him to succeed.